For pnpm users

 | Workspace manifest | pnpm-workspace.yaml | aube-workspace.yaml |

-aube reads pnpm v11 YAML files for compatibility. aube-lock.yaml and aube-workspace.yaml use pnpm-compatible shapes today but are the long-term contract and may diverge after the beta compatibility push.
+aube reads pnpm v11 YAML files for compatibility. aube-lock.yaml and aube-workspace.yaml use pnpm-compatible shapes today but are the long-term contract and may diverge over time.

 aube never touches pnpm's node_modules/.pnpm/ or ~/.pnpm-store/.
 The two virtual stores can coexist under node_modules.
-For the lockfile and workspace YAML, aube reads and writes whichever file already exists on disk — pnpm-lock.yaml keeps getting updates in place, and pnpm-workspace.yaml is read in place (aube does not emit an aube-workspace.yaml for existing projects).
+For the lockfile and workspace YAML, aube reads and writes whichever file already exists on disk — pnpm-lock.yaml keeps getting updates in place, and an existing pnpm-workspace.yaml is mutated in place (aube does not spawn a parallel aube-workspace.yaml alongside it).
+When neither workspace yaml exists, aube creates aube-workspace.yaml.

 What's different